christabor/flask_jsondash/README.md

 The [example json configurations](examples/config) have examples that can demonstrate all kinds of types that are supported.

+### Widget endpoint schemas

+See [schemas](schemas.md) for more detail on how your endpoint json data should be formatted.

 ## Usage

 ### Requirements